Darjeeling West Bengal, India Travel Guide

 Many places to eat offer stunning mountain backdrops.

-A quintessential experience in the home of this famous beverage.
+THE perfect example of a experience in the home of this famous beverage.

-Embrace local flavors and experiences.
+Embrace local cuisine and experiences.